YuriyBakutin/custom-icons-resolver/readme.md

 ## Requirements for svg files

-As mentioned above, each custom svg file must be placed in the folder specified in the `customIconsFolder` parameter in the vite.config.js file or, if this parameter is skipped, in the `src/icons` folder by default.
+As mentioned above, each custom svg file must be placed in the folder specified via `customIconsFolder` parameter in the `vite.config.js` file or, if this parameter is skipped, in the `src/icons` folder by default.

 The name of custom svg file can be in the `PascalCase`, `camelCase` or `kebab-case`, and must correspond to the name of component without a prefix.

-Note that icons mount to page as inline svg. `vite-custom-icons-resolver` wrap svg content in `<template>` tag and saves the resulting component in the file with extension `.vue` in special service folder.
+Note that icons are mounted to page as inline `svg`. `vite-custom-icons-resolver` wraps svg content in `<template>` tag and saves the resulting component in the file with extension `.vue` in special service folder.

 __Note__: Inline svg must not contain declaration tag `<?xml ... ?>`
 This tag, if it is present in custom svg file, is necessary to delete manually.

+### Managing size and color

-The svg in the component should be displayed as displayed in file as it.
-It is necessary to additionally think over the system for managing the size and color of the icon.
+The svg in the component will be displayed exactly as in the file.

+If you need to manage the size or color, you should prepare `svg` document for this.

+#### Size

-In particular, if you specify `width` and `height` equal to `1em` in the svg header, then the icon size can be controlled using the css `font-size` property.
+To control icon size using the css `font-size` property you should set the value of the attributes `width` and `height` equal to `1em` in the svg header.

 ```xml
 <svg xmlns="http://www.w3.org/2000/svg" width="1em" height="1em" ...>
 ```

+#### Color

 To control the color of the svg icon using css, you need to prepare the svg document in a certain way (this applies only to single-color icons).